agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 # Bulk URL Formatter
 Bulk URL Formatter is intended to solve the problem of converting a list of URLs into a format that is analytically useful.
-The project that it was developed for can be found at: https://irregularhorizons.substack.com/p/the-dugin-international.
+The research project that it was developed for can be found at: https://irregularhorizons.substack.com/p/the-dugin-international.
 As examples, it will:
 1) Convert a link to a specific post on a social media platform to the URL for the poster's profile.
 2) Convert short URLs to the URLs that they shorten.
 3) Remove subdirectories from URLs, leaving only domains.